 - Headline — This section defaults to your current position.
 You can edit this section to reflect the type of job you are looking for.

 - Header —Use this new feature from LinkedIn to grab an employer’s attention.

 - Summary — Use this section to tell a hiring manager who you are, what you’ve accomplished and why he or she needs to hire you.
-Just like with your resume, use as many keywords as possible throughout your LinkedIn summary section to make you stand out.
+Just like with your resume, use as many keywords as possible throughout your LinkedIn summary section to stand out from the competition.

 - Experience — Enter each position separately within this section.
 Your titles and dates of employment should match the information on your resume.
 Use strong action verbs, detailed accomplishment statements and industry keywords throughout this section on your LinkedIn profile just like you use on your resume.

 - Organizations and volunteering — Use these sections to list any organizations that you volunteer for or are a member of.
 If you have a short work history or gaps in your paid work experience because of military moves, these sections will help to fill in your paid work experience gaps.